Top Things to do in Tanzania: Adventures and Experiences Every Traveler Must Try

 Swim with Whale Sharks

 This is one of the most remarkable and bucket-list-worthy things to do in Tanzania.
-From October to March, you can snorkel in the warm waters off the coast with the world's largest fish—the gentle, majestic whale shark.
+From October to March, you can snorkel in the warm waters off the coast with the world's largest fish, the whale shark.
 This is a humbling and unforgettable encounter.

 Unparalleled Diving